 Music Department Activities

 Feb.
 12-Mar.
 19, 2018: The Music of Greece: From Homer to Xenakis

 Instructor: Lefteris Kordis, DMA, associate professor, Berklee College of Music

-This course focuses on selected topics in the music of Greece from the 3rd century C.E. to the 1970s.
-Taking into account the historical circumstances at the time, we will investigate the ways in which Byzantine and Acritic music and neighboring music traditions laid the foundation for the development of Demotic music (island and mainland), the music of the Cretan Renaissance, and other significant genres, such as Asia Minor (smyrneika, politika), rebetika, laika, entehna and political activist songs.
-Over the course of six weeks, participants will participate in listening to, analyzing, and playing or singing three selections representative of the themes covered.
-(Participants may choose their level of participation, whether that is by playing their own instrument, singing, or simply listening.)
+This course focused on selected topics in the music of Greece from the 3rd century C.E. to the 1970s.
+Taking into account the historical circumstances at the time, we investigated the ways in which Byzantine and Acritic music and neighboring music traditions laid the foundation for the development of Demotic music (island and mainland), the music of the Cretan Renaissance, and other significant genres, such as Asia Minor (smyrneika, politika), rebetika, laika, entehna and political activist songs.
+Over the course of six weeks, participants participated in listening to, analyzing, and playing or singing selections representative of the themes covered.